 - They draw rainwater into the soil, reducing runoff to the sewer system.

-- Photosynthesis, the plants' process of converting sunlight into plant energy, helps clear the air of toxins.
-They absorb carbon dioxide in the air and release oxygen, acting as a benefit to the environment.
+- Photosynthesis, the plants' process of converting sunlight into energy, helps clear the air of toxins.
+The plants absorb carbon dioxide in the air and release oxygen, benefiting the environment.